Tonight Alive: 2013–2014: The Other Side

-Limitless (2015–2016)
+2015–2016: Limitless

-In January it was announced the band would be supporting All Time Low on their upcoming spring tour with Issues and State Champs.
+In January 2015, it was announced the band would be supporting All Time Low on their upcoming spring tour with Issues and State Champs.

 The band began working on their third album in March 2015, with producer David Bendeth They played at Soundwave 2015 in Australia.
 They released a statement in April cancelling two headlining shows in the US due to the drummer, Best, needing surgery for tendinosis.
 Tonight Alive completed work on their third album in July 2015.

 On 30 October 2015, the band announced that their third studio album, Limitless, would be released on 4 March 2016 The announcement coincided with the release of the first single, "Human Interaction".
 On 21 November, the band released the second single from Limitless, entitled "To Be Free".
 The band streamed "Drive" on Spotify on 11 December, and made it available with preorders for their album.

 The third single, "How Does It Feel?", and its accompanying music video were released on 12 January 2016.

-Label change, Taahi's departure, and Underworld (2017–2018)
+2017–2018: Label change, Taahi's departure, and Underworld

 On 3 April 2017, the group announced they had signed to Hopeless Records and UNFD, and released a standalone single, "World Away".
 The band recorded material for a new album in Thailand with Dave Petrovic in July 2017.
 On 16 October they released a single, "Temple" and announced their fourth album, Underworld.
 The announcement also coincided with the announcement that Taahi had departed the group after the finish of production on Underworld, citing his decision to further his song-writing and producing career.
 The remaining members embarked on an Australian tour in November 2017 as a quartet.

 On 11 December 2017, the group released "Crack My Heart" as the second single from Underworld, while on 4 January 2018, the third single, "Disappear" featuring PVRIS' Lynn Gunn, was released.
 The album was released on 12 January via UNFD in Australia and Hopeless Records internationally.